 On January 16, 27 BC, the Roman Senate conferred upon Gaius Julius Caesar Octavianus the title “Augustus,” effectively making Augustus Caesar the first Roman Emperor, marking the beginning of the Roman Empire.
 While previously the Romans had indeed conquered many lands, their government had been a Republic and run by the Senate until Gaius Julius Caesar (the man usually referred to as simply Julius Caesar) became Dictator of Rome, sort of a de facto king or emperor.
 If you notice the similarity in names between Julius and Augustus, you can be assured this is not coincidental.

-After the assassination of Julius Caesar, Marc Antony (along with Julius Caesar’s former mistress, Cleopatra) sided with Augustus (Octavian) as heir, and after their victory at Battle of Philippi (42 BC) over the faction that precipitated the assassination of Caesar, they divvied up Rome between Octavian, Antony and Lepidus, and ruled as dictators in a regime called the Second Triumvirate (43 BC to 33 BC).
+After the assassination of Julius Caesar, Marc Antony (along with Julius Caesar’s former mistress, Cleopatra) sided with Augustus (Octavian) as heir, and after their victory at the Battle of Philippi (42 BC) over the faction that precipitated the assassination of Caesar, they divvied up Rome between Octavian, Antony and Lepidus, and ruled as dictators in a regime called the Second Triumvirate (from 43 BC to 33 BC).
 Squabbles among the 3 dictators resulted in further civil war and a break up of their peaceful coexistence, culminating in the Battle of Actium, won by Octavian in 31 BC, resulting in the suicide of Marc Antony.
 Upon hearing of the suicide of Marc Antony, and of her impending arrest by Octavian, Cleopatra also committed suicide, though not by the widely reported means of snake bite.
-(Lepidus had previously been disposed and exiled.)
+(Lepidus had previously been deposed and exiled.)

 Caesar Augustus, or Augustus Caesar, whatever he is called, was the first of the Roman Emperors and perhaps the greatest of the lot.
 Rome became a great civilization and empire until it inevitably crumbled and fell as all empires do in 476 AD.

-Questions for Students (and others): Did you think Julius Caesar was a Roman Emperor?
-Did you know Augustus was “Caesar” during the time of Jesus Christ?
+Question for students (and subscribers): Did you think Julius Caesar was a Roman Emperor?
 What other Roman Emperors can you think of?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!